 The new NFSA digital restoration of Baz Luhrmann's Strictly Ballroom has been selected to screen at the 75th Cannes Film Festival in May 2022.

-The film, faithfully restored by the NFSA in Sydney in partnership with Spectrum Films, will return to Cannes 30 years after it launched to the world at a midnight screening on 10 May 1992.
+The film, faithfully restored by the NFSA in Sydney in partnership with Spectrum Films, returns to Cannes 30 years after it launched to the world at a midnight screening on 10 May 1992.

-Selected for the Cannes Classics program, it screens as part of Cinéma de la plage at the Macé Beach on the Croisette on 24 May 2022.
+It was selected for the Cannes Classics program to screen as part of Cinéma de la plage at the Macé Beach on the Croisette on 24 May 2022.

 With extended standing ovations and a bidding war over international rights, Strictly Ballroom was an instant sensation and the buzz of Cannes in 1992, also winning the Prix De Jeunesse (Award of the Youth Prize).